 How often to water herbs indoors: | Water herbs such as basil and cilantro every 5-7 days indoors. |

-How often to water herbs outdoors: | Water outdoor annual herbs once every 5-7 days or so if there has been no significant rainfall.
-Water Mediterranean herbs once every 2 weeks in pot and do not water once established unless exceptional drought. |
+How often to water herbs outdoors: | Water outdoor annual herbs once every 5 to 7 days or so if there has been no significant rainfall.
+Water Mediterranean herbs once every 2 weeks in a pot, and do not water once established unless there is exceptional drought. |

-How often to water in pots: | Pots outdoors dry out quicker then pots indoors.
+How often to water in pots: | Pots outdoors dry out quicker than pots indoors.
 Water outdoor pots once every 2 weeks for Mediterranean herbs and once every 3-7 days for leafy annual herbs. |

 How often to water herb seeds: | Water as often as required to keep the soil moist, ensuring the soil does not dry out (typically once every 3 days). |

-How often to water herbs in Summer: | At the hottest times of year water annual herbs (such as basil and cilantro) as often as required to keep the soil moist which could be once every 2 days.
-Mediterranean herbs thrive in Summer so water once every 2 weeks as normal. |
+How often to water herbs in Summer: | At the hottest times of year water annual herbs (such as basil and cilantro) as often as required to keep the soil moist, which could be once every 2 days.
+Mediterranean herbs thrive in Summer, so water once every 2 weeks as normal. |

 How often to water herbs in Winter: | Perennial herbs outdoors do not need any additional water in Winter as this increases the risk of root rot. |